JamieHughes93/pokemon-techtest/README.md

-# Truelayer Tech Test - Pokemon Finder API
+# Tech Test - Pokemon Finder API

 This tech test has been implemented in C# and .NET 6.0 using Visual Studio 2022 and tested on Windows 10.